united-security-providers/usp-core-waap/src/docs/lua-filters.md

 (Lua is a very performant and sophisticated script language with a tiny footprint, also broadly used in computer games for the same reasons, and in the case of USP Core WAAP also precompiled with the Lua JIT compiler.)

-Using Lua filters in the USP Core WAAP adds flexibility for these use cases:

-* **Custom integrations**<br />
-  Allows to integrate without code changes (while generally useful features could later be added to the code), which is useful at many stages from development via PoC and test environments to production.
-* **Workarounds around issues in production**<br />
-  Allows to solve at least an important class of production issues without code changes, thus more quickly and with fewer risks of side effects.

 The Envoy Lua filter usage, including what can be done in filter scripts, is generally described here: